Return to Homepage

 Oral History group

 Many volunteers are involved in making this project a reality.
 We need more people to record interviews, for which training and equipment will be given.
 We also need more people to help transcribe the taped interviews.
-Anybody who would like to help should contact the coordinator, Richard Ranft, via the Society's email.
+Anybody who would like to help should contact the coordinator, Ralph Carver, via the Society's email.

 2005-2007 Oral History Project